Erow4/quant-prep/README.md

 A (non-exhaustive) list of very common problems to be familiar with:
 * Monty Hall

-*Planning to use the Monty Hall Stat110 review session in which the TFs went over a multitude of spins on the classic MH problem*
+- the Monty Hall Stat110 review session in which the TFs went over a multitude of extensions to the classic MH problem
 * Tying ends of Noodles together, expected value
 * Random Walks
 * finding Expected first return time in Markov Chain (esp when No stationary distrib exists)